The Rundown

 You should have a variety of dog brushes in your collection.
 A comb is a great tool for finding the mats in your Poodle’s curly coat.

 A slicker brush is a must for brushing those tangles out.
 Pin brushes may work well on less tight curls.
-You can use a pin brush for surface brushing, or a bristle brush, depending on your preference.
+You can use pin brushes for surface brushing, or a bristle brush, depending on your preference.

 If your Poodle struggles with bad matting, a dematting tool could be a helpful addition.